 The process involves a crew tearing up the asphalt on the street and then putting down a new one.

 Another one of the contracts, meanwhile, went to Morgan Pavement to put down 34,558 square yards of slurry seals.
-Some of the sections of streets that will receive slurry seals include those on Sunny Slopes Drive, Eagle Way, Venus Court and Round Valley Way.

 The Public Works Department selects different sections of road annually for the maintenance.
 Officials say the work extends the life of the roads.
 The report indicated the cost this year is down a little from 2012.